 Men’s health often takes a backseat due to societal norms or personal hesitation, yet regular checkups with an andrologist can make a significant difference.
 An andrologist is a medical specialist focused on the male reproductive system and genital health.

 Many men remain unfamiliar with the role of an andrologist doctor or feel reluctant to seek one out due to embarrassment.
-This article clarifies what an andrologist does, what happens during a visit, and why it’s essential for men to prioritize these appointments starting at a young age.
+This article clarifies what an andrologist does, what happens during a visit, and why men must prioritize these appointments starting at a young age.

 An andrologist is a doctor specializing in the male reproductive system, including the penis, testicles, and related structures.
 Unlike a urologist, who addresses both urinary and reproductive issues in men and women, an andrologist focuses exclusively on male-specific concerns.